Józef Pajdowski in Scotland, 1944.

 Come the dawn, we were taken to the station in Rożyszcze, where cattle wagons awaited us.
 Inside, along both walls, were two rows of wooden bunks, one on top of the other; in the centre, was an iron stove for heating; and in one corner there was a hole with a seat - the toilet - which we screened off with a blanket.
 The long journey in those wagons proved to be a nightmare.
 From time- to-time, we were given some hot soup.
 The children slept on the top bunks and I recall one night we were wakened by our younger sister, Ira, calling out that she couldn’t lift up her head.
 What had happened was that her thick, long hair had frozen to the wagon’s metal walls.
 After five weeks’ journey, we were ordered to disembark at Kotlas near Archangel where sledges again awaited us.
 Now, for a further two days, we were transported along the frozen River Vychegda in the incredible cold, indeed so cold that some infants froze to death.

 We ended up in posiołek Nyanda - a collection of about 20 huge barrack huts for deportees and a few small ones for the commandants and the guards, set in a clearing in the very dense forest.
 In each barrack, built of course from logs, were 12 rooms along a central passage.
 The cooking and heating stove facility was shared by two rooms.
 Of the 20 or so settler families in our hut only one -the Zielińskis - came from Karczówka.
 Each family had a room in which were bunk beds and straw- filled mattresses.
-The floor crawled with cockroaches, armies of house bugs multiplied in the crevices between the logs and each night we were bitten, especially on our necks and faces, by bed bugs.
+The floor crawled with cockroaches, armies of house bugs multiplied in the crevices between the logs and each night we were bitten by bed bugs especially on our necks and faces.
 Our fight with such vermin bore no favourable results because they came from neighbouring Russian families who didn’t bother to eliminate them, simply admitting ‘You get used to it’.

 Being under 14, my sister and brother attended school but, since I was 15, I had to go with mother to do such strenuous work as cutting trees, slashing and clearing logs of their branches, moving the logs to the river bank and pushing them down into the water for floating.
 Such work lasted from dawn to dusk, six days a week.
 Work brigades were formed and told just how much work was the set quota.
 To each family a small plot of land was assigned.
 This was meant for the growing of potatoes, but it had first to be cleared of trees.
 In the shop, there was nothing to buy other than Russian bread, but just occasionally fish soup was available in the dining room.
 In the neighbouring posiołek matters were even worse for, there, people were starving.